marcin-chwedczuk/_blog/_posts/2017-02-19-zen-and-the-art-of-unit-testing.md

 	   .isEqualTo("old-password-hash");
 }
 {% endhighlight %}
-Arrange section of our second test does not differe much from Arrange section of our first test, except that we added code for creation of an `User` instance.
-Notice that we populate `User` with carefuly choosen data that will allow us to test `startResetPasswordProcess` implementation easily e.g. we set both `resetPasswordToken` and `resetPasswordTokenValidityEndDate` to `null`.
+Arrange section of our second test does not differ much from Arrange section of our first test, except that we added code for creation of an `User` instance.
+Notice that we populate `User` with carefully chosen data that will allow us to test `startResetPasswordProcess` implementation easily e.g. we set both `resetPasswordToken` and `resetPasswordTokenValidityEndDate` to `null`.
 Then we instruct Mockito to return our `User` instance when we